bojkovskidamjan/GIS-Project/README.md

 # GIS-Project
-GIS project for working with regions, rivers, banks.
+GIS project for working with regions, rivers, and banks.